Singular semipositive metrics in non-Archimedean geometry: Projective Berkovich spaces and model functions

-The seminorm $|\cdot|_x$ defines a norm on the residue field $\kappa(s_\cX(x))$, extending the given absolute value on $K$.
-The completion of $\kappa(s_\cX(x))$ with respect to this norm is denoted $\cH(x)$.
-It is the residue field at $x$ of the natural structure sheaf of $\cX_K^\mathrm{an}$, that we will however not explicitely use.
+The seminorm $|\cdot|_x$ defines a norm on the residue field $\kappa(s(x))$, extending the given absolute value on $K$.
+In particular, when $Y$ is integral, the set of points $x\in Y^\mathrm{an}$ for which $s(x)$ is the generic point of $Y$ can be identified with the set of norms on the function field of $Y$ extending the given norm on $K$.